aphiria/app/README.md

 <h1>Learn More</h1>

-To learn more about how to use Aphiria, [visit its website](https://www.aphiria.com) or [browse its repository](https://github.com/aphiria/app).
+To learn more about how to use Aphiria, [read its documentation](https://github.com/aphiria/docs).